 The face value of TIBs on issue at 30 June 2012 is projected to be around $16 billion, and around $18 billion at 30 June 2013.

 Interest payments made on TIBs are reflected in the Government's cash flow statements, with the adjusted capital value paid in the year which the bond matures.
 In 2015‑16 there is an increase in interest paid as a result of the August 2015 TIB maturing.

 Treasury Notes are short‑term debt securities used primarily to meet within‑year financing requirements resulting from differences in the timing of receipts and payments.
 The volume of Treasury Notes on issue will vary over the course of the year, depending on the size and profile of the within‑year funding flows.
 It is anticipated that at least $10 billion of Treasury Notes will be kept on issue at all times to maintain a liquid market in Treasury Notes.

-AIBs will not be required until 2011‑12, as the revised Government equity requirement for NBN Co in 2010‑11 will be met in full with funds from the Building Australia Fund.
-In 2011‑12, it is expected that $2.7 billion of the Government's equity investment in the National Broadband Network will be financed by AIBs, through wholesale issuance of CGS as part of the AOFM's overall debt program.
+AIBs were not required prior to 2011‑12, as the Government's equity contributions were met in full with funds from the Building Australia Fund.
+In 2011‑12, it is expected that around $1.7 billion of the Government's $2.1 billion equity investment in the National Broadband Network will be financed by AIBs, through wholesale issuance of CGS as part of the AOFM's overall debt issuance program.